U.S. Army Corps of Engineers civil works controversies: Calls for Corps reform

 Calls for reform go back decades; the Corps' credibility had been challenged as early as the late 1920s.
-Herbert Hoover, then Secretary of Commerce, declared the Great Mississippi Flood of 1927 as "greatest disaster of peace times in our history", which covered 26000 sqmi in seven states.
+Herbert Hoover, then Secretary of Commerce, declared the Great Mississippi Flood of 1927, which covered 26000 sqmi in seven states, as the "greatest disaster of peacetime in our history."
 More than 700,000 people were driven from their homes.
 More recent attempts at reform have been made in the 106th, 107th, 108th, and 109th Congresses.
 But as Senator Feingold indicated by quoting the Times-Picayune:

 "Unfortunately, not everyone in Congress is interested in changing the way the corps does business.
 The McCain-Feingold amendments face opposition and a rival set of measures by the main authors of the water resources bill, Sens.
 James Inhofe and Kit Bond....
 Sham reform won't do anything to restore confidence in the corps, and Congress must do better."

-On 8 November 2007, the Water Resources Development Act of 2007 became law over President Bush' veto of the bill.
+On 8 November 2007, the Water Resources Development Act of 2007 became law over President Bush's veto of the bill.

 In 2012, President Obama issued Executive Order 13604, Improving Performance of Federal Permitting and Review of Infrastructure Projects, to streamline and reduce the time required for review and permitting of infrastructure projects.
 The feasibility study and environmental assessment for the deepening of Charleston Harbor was the first project to be completed under this new process.